BruTile/BruTile/README.md

 ```console
 This is a byte array of an image file loaded from MBTiles with size: 27412
 ```

+The above code can also be found in the BruTile sample called BruTile.GettingStarted in the Samples folder of this repository.

 ### Supported tile service protocols:
 * [WMTS](http://www.opengeospatial.org/standards/wmts)